berkeley-cs61as/markdown-courseware/textbook/chapter09 2 - Lambdas and Higher Order Functions/section03 Using Let to Create Local Variables.md

 [mathjax]\displaystyle f(x,y) = xa^2 + yb + ab[/mathjax]

 Okay, I guess that's better.
-Writing this in Racket, we will define a helper function called `f-helper` so that we can use substition:
+Writing this in Racket, we will define a helper function called `f-helper` so that we can use substitution:

     (define (f x y)
         (define (f-helper a b)